kgj-0x64/meact.js/README.md

 ### Why do we need a Bundler Tool

-- To write JSX synatx which is not natively understood by browsers needs a transpiler that transforms JSX into calls to your `createElement` function.
+- To write JSX synatx which is not natively understood by browsers, we need a transpiler that [transforms JSX](https://esbuild.github.io/api/#jsx) into calls to appropriate library function calls.

   - [JSX vs Template Literals](https://facebook.github.io/jsx/#sec-why-not-template-literals)